RazorPG/RazorPG/README.md

 # 💫 About Me:
-🧟‍♂️I'm Rafid Hilmi, an Informatics student at Padang State University.</br>👀I'm passionate about technology, anime, and manga.</br>🫠As an introvert, i find my creativity in coding and designing solutions to real-world problems.
+ - 🧟‍♂️**I'm Rafid Hilmi, an Informatics student at Padang State University.**
+ - 👀**I'm passionate about technology, anime, and manga.**
+ - 🫠**As an introvert, i find my creativity in coding and designing solutions to real-world problems.**

 <img style="margin = 12rem;" src="Untitled-2.png"/><br>